sharingcloud/github-scbot/crates/github_scbot_types/README.md

 # Types module

-This is the types module, containing GitHub type definitions and bo- specific type definitions.
+This is the types module, containing GitHub type definitions and bot-specific type definitions.